-As a student of this rigorous graduate nursing program, you will be immersed in the science-based theory and evidence-based practice of the premier minds, practitioners, and facilities in the nursing field.
+As a student of this rigorous graduate nursing program, you will be immersed in the science-based theory and evidence-based practice of highly skilled practitioners with renowned facilities in the nursing field.
 Charged with the pursuit of humanistic values, professionalism, and quality care, you will be cross-trained in the theories of etiology, pathophysiology, and therapeutic treatment, and become versed in the interplay of physical, psychological, and environmental factors as they affect human health.

 Mentored by those defining the leading edge of today's dynamic and growing nursing field, you will hone assessment, diagnostic reasoning, and decision making skills as a means for enhancing critical thinking.
-Benefiting from unparalleled access to premier health care facilities, you will develop your craft in collegial, non-competitive settings and practice it through clinical experiences in hospitals and community settings with real patients.
+Benefiting from unparalleled access to premier health care facilities, you will develop prefessionally in collegial, non-competitive settings and practice nursing through clinical experiences in hospitals and community settings with patients.

-Through it all, you will come to understand the interrelationship of body-mind-spirit as it affects human health at the molecular, cellular, organ, and systems level.
-You will master ever-changing ways to promote, maintain, and restore health, while learning what it is to be an expert clinician, an educator, a consultant, a researcher, a leader, and an advocate - to become an advanced practice nurse.
+Through it all, you will come to understand the interrelationship of body-mind-spirit as it affects human health at the biological and social systems level.
+You will master ever-changing ways to promote, maintain, and restore health, while learning what it is to be an expert clinician, educator, consultant, and advocate and become a leader as an advanced practice nurse.